-Per City policy, the applicant held a neighborhood meeting prior to the Planning Commission hearing of this project on September 13, 2022 at 6:00 p.m.
+The applicant held the first required neighborhood meeting for this project on September 13, 2022, at 6:00 p.m.
 The meeting was held at the Reagan Elementary School Multi-Purpose room located at the northwest corner of Ashlan and Leonard Avenues.
 In attendance were the project team, City staff, and several neighbors.
 Neighbors expressed concerns including: